SashG91/Off-The-Saddle/README.md

 - The standard grid from Bootstrap was used to achieve this.

 ## WIREFRAMES
+Below you will find explanations and screenshots of the intended outcome of the pages, with some deviations in the final product.

 ### Climb List
 - The climb list page was designed using cards to show a quick summary of each climb write-up.
 - The user has the ability to click and find out more about each climb.

 <img width="746" alt="Screenshot 2023-01-27 at 20 20 37" src="https://github.com/SashG91/Off-The-Saddle/assets/97494070/08851663-d128-420b-8805-631d4aa9feae">

 ### Climb Detail
 - Each blog post provides details about the climb such as difficulty, surface, distance and elevation gain.